-This winter looks like one for the record books, but that doesn’t mean you have to settle for a monochromatic vista of white.
+This winter looks like one for the record books.
+Although that doesn't mean you have to settle for a monochromatic vista of white.

-By adding a few shrubs that look good in January (make a list–spring planting will be here before you know it), you can have color, interest, and excitement to keep your heart happy until spring arrives.
+Add a few shrubs that look good in January (make a list-spring planting will be here before you know it).
+In doing so, you can have color, interest, and excitement to keep your heart happy until spring arrives.

 Here are six varieties that we think are pretty special.

-A much sought after collector’s plant for years, this exquisitely fragrant shrub offers tremendous value to the late winter garden with creamy yellow flower clusters at its branch tips.
+A much sought after collector's plant for years, this exquisitely fragrant shrub offers tremendous value.
+From the late winter garden, there will be creamy yellow flower clusters at its branch tips.
 Full shade to partial sun.
 Reaches up to 10 ft. tall and wide.
 Deciduous.
 Zone: 7 – 9

 When the garden is looking dull, here comes this wonder with lavender-pink flowers last through early spring.
 Use as a dense groundcover or fronting a border.
 Partial to full sun.
 Up to 1 ft. tall and 3 ft. wide.
 Evergreen.
 Zone: 6 – 8